MarkRobertson67/Customer_Behavior_Analysis/README.md

 ## Dashboard

 A Power BI dashboard was built to visualize the key insights from the analysis.
+Power BI was connected directly to the PostgreSQL database so the dashboard reflects the cleaned analytical dataset.

 <img width="864" height="550" alt="image" src="https://github.com/user-attachments/assets/4fbf9107-3ffd-4495-b320-36e7cffd07ce" />